frefolli/cloud-assignment-docker/README.md

 ### Verify

 The original project ran SonarQube against both Frontend and Backend thanks to the SonarCloud account provided by Ingegneria del Software course.
-In order to avoid abouse of this priviledge and useless bloats on that account, we decided to skip the usage of this tool.
+In order to avoid abuse of this privilege and useless bloats on that account, we decided to skip the usage of this tool.
 Every verification job allows mvn to fail as a trigger for upload of checking frameworks reports.
 We don't feel the need for a distinct cache space for these jobs, so we kept the main one.

 #### Backend